k0001/k0001.github.com/tmp/opaleye-sot-preview/article.md

 used together with `HRecord` in different scenarios.

-## Scenario 1: representation of Haskell values read from the database.
+## Scenario 1: representation of Haskell values read from the database

 This is the simplest scenario.
 Since we are only concerned about reading from the database here, we can safely ignore the question of whether `DEFAULT` can be